 |OUR CASA LIST BEGINS HERE||REGIONAL MAP HERE|

-Visitors will make this a must-stay town and it can be reached directly from either Las Tunas, Holguin or Santiago by car, train or bus, Gus.
+Visitors will make this a must-stay town and it can be reached directly from either Las Tunas, Holguin, Manzanillo or Santiago by car, train or bus, Gus.

 The town is a chess players dream.
 Fiesta De La Cubania breaks out every week along calle Saco and as with most Cuban festivals, you can count on lots of dancing, music, and a pig roast.
 At this celebration, an added component exists : chess boards sit on makeshift tables lining the street.

 POPULATION 226,313 (2007)

 • Primer Ayuntamiento Libre de Cuba, where Céspedes signed into law the Decree stipulating the abolition of slavery.
 Today it's the site of Poder Popular Municipal (town hall).

 • Museo Casa Natal de Carlos Manuel de Céspedes.

 • Casa natal de Francisco Vicente Aguilera, today site of Biblioteca 1868.

 • Casa natal de Donato Mármol Tamayo, today site of Casa de Cultura 20 de octubre.

 • Casa natal de Esteban Tamayo Tamayo, today site of Casa de la Nacionalidad Cubana.